lloc/Multisite-Language-Switcher/readme.txt

 = 0.9.9 =
 * Dropdowns for choosing the connections are now text-inputs with jquery-ui autocomplete
-* Plugin nown cleans up the option-tables when uninstalled
+* Plugin cleans up the option-tables now when uninstalled
 * now you can use `<?php if ( function_exists( 'msls_filter_string' ) ) msls_filter_string(); ?>` if you'ld like to print the "hint"-string anywhere in your templates

 = 0.9.8 =